MateusLima2801/ObjectTracking_DepthReinforcement/README.md

 - depth extraction could be parallelized because it doesn't depend on order:
    - Parallelize depth estimation of images
 - do a grid for calculate hyperparameters: confiance threshold, distance threshold, tracking weights(most important analysis)
-- improve detection (change from yolo to RetinaNet model)
+- improve detection (change from yolo to RetinaNet model)(done) Noticed better confidence scores for the bounding boxes
+-
 ## Problems

 - When an object goes out of the image, it has less features for doing the pairing.
 A solve would be not depend so much in the visual features by applying the position metric to the cost_matrix